Shiprock Man Charged with Assault with a Dangerous Weapon

 U.S. Attorney's Office, District of New Mexico

 A criminal complaint is only an allegation.
-A defendant is considered innocent unless and until proven guilty.
+A defendant is presumed innocent unless and until proven guilty.
 If convicted of the current charges, Cambridge faces up to 10 years in prison.

-The Farmington Resident Agency of the FBI Albuquerque Field Office investigated this case with assistance from the Navajo Nation Department of Criminal Investigation.
-Assistant U.S. Attorney Allison C. Jaros is prosecuting the case.
+The Farmington Resident Agency of the FBI Albuquerque Field Office investigated this case with assistance from the Navajo Police Department and Department of Criminal Investigations.
+Assistant U.S. Attorney Mark Probasco is prosecuting the case.

 Indian Country Law and Justice